Anushkach/Forest-Fire-Prediction-App/README.md

 - `streamlit`: for creating the web app and input/output boxes

 The `binary_classification_model()` function takes the input values as arguments, creates a DataFrame from them, and uses the loaded machine learning model to predict whether a forest fire will occur.
 The result is then displayed in the output box.

+## Files

+- `forest_fire_app.py`: the main Python script that runs the Streamlit app
+- `model.pkl`: the saved machine learning model used by the app
+- `requirements.txt`: a list of required Python packages and their versions